SingingBush/barcode4j/README.md

  - [x] Enabling continuous integration for multiple Java versions
  - [x] Dropping support for Java < 8 (supporting newer LTS releases such as 11 and 17 is priority)
  - [x] Move to standard maven project structure
+ - [x] Publish build artifacts to maven central ()
+ - [ ] Add JPMS support (**in version 3 and above**, 2.* releases will continue to support JDK 7 for now)
+ - [ ] Adding Test Coverage
  - [ ] Pulling in various svn patches and git merge requests
- - [ ] Adding Test Coverage
- - [x] Publish build artifacts to maven central
- - [ ] Support the latest Saxon version**
+ - [ ] Either remove or update the Saxon code to support the latest Saxon EE version**
- - [ ] Add JPMS support (**in version 3 and above**, 2.* releases will continue to support JDK 8)
+ - [ ] Remove dependency on Avalon-Framework (**in version 3 and above**, Avalon was retired years ago.
+See: #15)

-** I hope to add support for recent versions of Saxon (10 & 11) but now Saxonica ships 3 builds: Saxon-HE, Saxon-PE, and Saxon-EE.
-The first of which (Home Edition) is available via maven.
-I did the initial work to update but it turns out element extensibility is not available in Saxon Home Edition (the _net.sf.saxon.style.ExtensionElementFactory_ that is required is not available).
+** Support for Saxon was never published to Maven central before and these days Saxonica ship 3 versions (Saxon-HE, Saxon-PE, and Saxon-EE).
+The first of which (Home Edition) is available via maven central but the _net.sf.saxon.style.ExtensionElementFactory_ class that is required is not available.
+Saxon EE is now available via Saxonica's maven repository so it may be able to revive the code to use Saxon 11 or 12.
+If this proves to be a pain then the related code will be removed.

 ## Compatibility with the original barcode4j